gillian-guide/gillian-guide.github.io/docs/en/additional-setup.md

 <div class="grid cards" markdown>

-- If you're here after installing the archive on Windows, **skip to optimal graphics settings**:
+- If you're here after installing the archive or using the Setup Utility on Windows, **skip to optimal graphics settings**:

     [Optimal graphics settings:material-page-last:](#optimal-graphics-settings){ .md-button }